 Sweden

-Regulation SFS 2012:991 forbids the use of Bisphenol A in paints and coatings for food packaging in direct contact with food intended to be consumed by children between the age of 0-3 years old.
+Sweden’s Regulation SFS 2012:991 forbids the use of BPA in paints and coatings for food packaging in direct contact with food intended to be consumed by children between the ages of 0 and 3.

 Denmark

-Statutory Order No. 822 bans the use of BPA in food contact materials intended to come in contact with food for children under the age of 3 years old.
+Denmark’s Statutory Order No. 822 bans the use of BPA in materials intended to come in contact with food specifically meant for children under the age of 3.

 Belgium

-Act of 4 Sept 2012 in Belgium prohibits the use of BPA in food containers marketed to children under the age of 3 years old.
+Belgium’s Act of 4 September 2012 prohibits the use of BPA in food containers marketed to children under the age of 3 years.

 Austria